tytydraco/yessleep/out/I_read_my_fiancés_old_diary_and_I_wish_I_hadnt.md

 “Love you!
 Call if you need help!”

 I smiled to myself, bending to pick up the drawer, when a splash of orange caught my eye.
 An old school notebook was somehow dislodged from beneath a pile of documents- badly wrapped in colorful Christmas wrapping paper.
+I noted a crisp sheet of paper beneath it, a copy of our marriage certificate with both our names: Ever Serens, née Reyes, and Sebastian Serens.
+What was that doing here?!
+And that diary, too…

 I’m still unsure *why* I did it.
 All I really know is, in that moment, I knew I had to.
 I reached for the bundle, trembling.